Menu

 I've been a member of the Governing Body here at Chopwell Primary for many years.
 I also serve on the Governors at Rowlands Gill Primary.
 I'm a Local Councillor which enables me to advise school about borough-wide issues and joined-up thinking to support the local community.

-Mrs Victoria Bruce - Head Teacher
+Mrs Kate Kelly - Head Teacher

 Hannah Reay Co-opted